Our experts are here to help

 Melissa is known for a warm, relaxed and client-centered approach to counseling.
 She works with clients from a strength-based, positive, and affirming perspective.
 Melissa specializes in treating adults who suffer from substance abuse/addictions and co-occurring disorders.

-JOYCE PARKHURST, MSW, LSW
+JOYCE PARKHURST, LCSW, LSW

-Joyce Parkhurst, LSW, graduated from the University of Hawaii with a Masters in Social Work.
+Joyce Parkhurst, LCSW, graduated from the University of Hawaii with a Masters in Social Work.
 Ms. Parkhurst completed her graduate practicums at the Women’s Community Correctional Facility in Kailua, and also the First Circuit Family Court as a Child Advocate in Kapolei.
 Ms. Parkhurst is a board member for the American Foundation for Suicide Prevention Hawaii Chapter, and also co-chair for the Oahu Prevent Suicide Taskforce.
 For the past five years Ms. Parkhurst volunteered as a child facilitator in the Judiciary First Circuit “Kids First” Divorce Court Program.
 Ms. Parkhurst has spent the past 15 years helping to strengthen military families, and the past 20 years advocating for newborn interventions.
 Ms. Parkhurst believes in empowering individuals by helping them to identify their resiliency and connecting them to healing communities.

-JESSICA LEE, MA-MFT
+JESSICA LEE, MA-MFT, CSAC

 Jessica earned her Master of Arts degree in Marriage and Family Therapy at Argosy University.
 Jessica is experienced in the Substance Abuse and Mental Health field providing assessments, group, anger management and individual counseling services.
 Jessica also has experience working with youths at risk, focusing on bridging the gap between parent/caregiver and child.